-i.
-On-site waste management practices (waste piles, liquid wastes, j.
+ı.
+On-site waste management practices (waste piles, liquid wastes, dumpsters, etc.) j.
 Concrete truck/equipment washing, including the concrete truck chute and associated fixtures and equipment.
 Note there must be adequate buffering capacity for excavated washouts. k.
 Dedicated asphalt, concrete batch plants, and masonry mixing stations I. Non-industrial waste sources that may be significant such as worker trash and portable toilets m.
 Other areas or procedures where potential spills can occur n.
-Material handling: Does the SWMP describe and locate all control measures implemented at the site to minimize impacts from handling significant materials (e.g., paints, concrete, trash, etc.) that could contribute pollutants to runoff? о.
-Spill Prevention and Response Plan - Does the SWMP have a spill prevention and response plan that includes providing secondary containment for 55 gallon or greater bulk storage of petroleum products and other liquid chemicals? р.
-Implementation of Control Measures - Does the SwiMP Include design specifications that contain mormation on the implementation of the control measure in accordance with good engineering, hydrologic and installation information materials implementation processes control measure-specific inspection expectations, and maintenance roquiromonte requirements.
+Material handling: Does the SWMP describe and locate all control measures implemented at the site to minimize impacts from handling significant materials (e.g., paints, concrete, trash, etc.) that could contribute pollutants to runoff? ο.
+Spill Prevention and Response Plan - Does the SWMP have a spill prevention and response plan that includes providing secondary containment for 55 gallon or greater bulk storage of petroleum products and other liquid chemicals? p.
+Implementation of Control Measures - Does the SWMP include design specifications that contain information on the implementation of the control measure in accordance with good engineering, hydrologic and pollution control practices; including as applicable drawings, dimensions, installation information, materials, implementation processes, control measure-specific inspection expectations, and maintenance requirements.